 - pip:

-- matplotlibDetails on manually installing new enviornments
+- matplotlibDetails on manually installing new environments

 You can also do all the setup by hand if you want more control.